dvdesolve/aurrpkgs/README.md

 This tool doesn't require any special installation procedure.
 Just clone the whole repo and you're ready!

 ### Arch Linux/Manjaro
-To be always on the bleeding edge you can install this package from AUR with `yay` (or any preferable AUR helper):
+To be always on the bleeding edge you can install this package from AUR with `yay` (or any other preferable AUR helper):
 ```
 yay -S aurrpkgs-git
 ```